SECURITY CHECK-IT: STEP 8

 The modern approach to this problem is a Firewall in the cloud.

-Companies like Zscaler run their Cloud Firewall on multiple data centers all around the world.
+Companies like Fortinet run their Cloud Firewall on multiple data centers all around the world.
 Clients connect to this Cloud Firewall directly over the Internet.
 These powerful data centres are not bound by the on premise drawbacks like processing power or available bandwidth.
 They also do not suffer from latency because they are both globally dispersed and give priority to Office 365 traffic.

-This cloud firewall allows us to protect SaaS application, by only allowing them when tunnelled through the cloud firewall.
+This cloud firewall allows us to protect SaaS applications, by only allowing them when tunnelled through the cloud firewall.
 Operationally, deploying policies to users in the cloud is easier than doing so on X amount of Firewalls in branch offices.
 By excluding the possibility to forget one Firewall, this solution is more secure.
 End users will have an engaging workplace due to direct internet access and less tickets with VPN or bandwidth issues.

 On the financial side we save costs on:

 - Hardware Firewalls and subscriptions for every location